 Having a mentor can be a critical factor in retaining talent.
 In fact, a recent study by the Center for Talent Innovation6 found that women in STEM careers with sponsors are:

 Considering the results of the 2018 Women at the Wheel survey, coupled with the broader body of research, mentoring could be one lever that auto companies can pull to create a more diverse workplace.

 Executives and industry leaders should step on the gas pedal if they want to make the auto sector more appealing for women.
 Based on the findings of the study, we suggest they consider taking the following steps:

 If the industry wants to attract and retain a gender-diverse workforce, it should realign its cultural norms to make them more conducive for all; weed out the biases that discourage women from joining auto companies; help employees address their work/life balance needs better; facilitate them in drawing up their career maps; and provide adequate support and mentorship to help them speed ahead in the direction they want to go in.

 Enhancing the representation and growth of a gender-diverse workforce across company ranks can, in turn, help enable auto companies to resolve the ongoing talent crisis and thereby potentially fuel their innovation initiatives.

-Deloitte OT&T practitioners combine deep transformation experience with practical business acumen.
-Our organization and people solutions incorporate an array of innovative tools and resources, powered by analytics, to enable sustainable change.
+Deloitte OT&T specialists combine deep transformation experience with practical business acumen.
+Our organisation and people solutions incorporate an array of innovative tools and resources, powered by analytics, to enable sustainable change.